Ilford HP5+ Film Review

 Scanning and post-processing.

-Black-and-white film is typically easier to scan than colour-negatives.
-HP5+ makes the task extra user-friendly by drying flat.
-Most of the film’s dynamic range is below D-max of 2, which gives the non-dedicated and lower-end film scanners a better chance of accessing shadow details.
+Black-and-white film is typically easier to scan than colour negatives.
+HP5+ makes the task user-friendly by drying flat and retaining its maximum density (D-max) at 2, giving non-dedicated, lower-end film scanners a better chance of accessing highlight details.

 Better yet, a good scan of HP5+ will respond well to contrast curve adjustments, which isn’t a given for all black-and-white films.
-Both Tri-X and Acros, for example, showed noticeable loss of detail and grain exaggeration whenever I played with Photoshop Curves.
+Both Tri-X and Acros, for example, show noticeable loss of detail and grain exaggeration with even slight contrast changes.

 How much does Ilford HP5+ cost, and where to buy it.

-HP5+ is available in more formats than most other emulsions.
-Though I haven’t seen it for sale in 110, medium format and large format sheets are sold at most stores that specialize in this stuff.
+HP5+ is available in more formats than most other films.
+Though I haven’t seen it for sale in 110, 120 rolls and large format sheets are sold at most stores that specialize in analogue photo gear.
 You can even order ultra-large format sizes during Ilford’s annual ULF sheet film ordering window.
-This year, you have until August 19th to place your request.

-As of July 18, 2022, a single roll of 35mm/36exp.
-Ilford HP5+ costs just under $8.
-Its price has been going up gradually over the years since 2018 (when I started tracking major film prices).
-Still, it’s one of the cheapest and most reliable films you can buy today.
+As of November 2025, a single roll of 35mm/36exp.
+Ilford HP5+ costs an average of just over $11.60.
+Its price has been increasing along with general inflation; still, it remains one of the cheapest and most reliable films you can buy today.

 ❤ By the way: Please consider making your Ilford HP5+ film purchase using this link so that this website may get a small percentage of that sale — at no extra charge for you — thanks!